kingller/theme-color-webpack-plugin/README.md

   stylesDir: path.join(__dirname, './src/styles'), // styles directory containing all less files
   varFile: path.join(__dirname, './src/styles/variables.less'), // include all color variables in `varFile` that you want to change dynamically
   globalVarFile: path.join(__dirname, './src/styles/global-variables.less'), // (Optional) which less variables in the file will replace css variables in all less files.
-For example, if @primary-1 is defined in the file, var(--primary-1) will be replaced by @primary-1. findMissVar - (Optional) boolean.
+For example, if @primary-1 is defined in the file, var(--primary-1) will be replaced by @primary-1.
+  findMissVar: true, - (Optional) boolean.
 The default value is true.
 If the variable referenced in globalVarFile is not found in varFile, it will look for the import file and add it. most of the time you don't need this.
   themeVariables: ['@theme-color'], // (Optional) Specify variables to use (If not set, all variables in varFile will be used). most of the time you don't need this.
   outputFilePath: path.join(__dirname, './public/color.less'), // if provided, file will be created with generated less/styles
   include: ['./**/*.less'], // (Optional) Specify the included file.
 Here is its default value.
 It will be used as path.join(stylesDir, './**/*.less') to relative path.